rmorillo24/balena_uuid_osversion_vpn/README.md

 The steps performed by the script are:

-- Retrieves all the devices associated to the org using the API
+- Retrieves all the devices associated to the org using the API, or uses an input file to narrow the search (one UUID per line)
 - Check if the OS version is affected
 - ssh into each of the affected devices
 - grep the contents of /etc/openvpn/openvpn.conf